blacklightpy/vaultofknowledge/Personal Website Ideas.md

 Goals Level 2:
 - Should show graph of interconnections.
 Useful for large data.
 **Writing blog**
-- Use categories to your advantage
+- Use categories (and tags?) to your advantage
 - Personal life, creative writing, ideas

 ## Organization ideas